Samsung/tizen-docs/docs/application/native/guides/internationalization/resource-localization.md

   Depending on the language, the translation has a different length on the screen.
 In some cases, a language has a shorter construct than another.
 In other cases, a language can have a word for a specific concept, while another does not and requires a circumlocution (designating something by using several words).

-- Do not commit the `.po` file, if only line indicators have changedA translation block can look like this:
+- Do not commit the `.po` file, if only line indicators have changed

+    A translation block can look like this:

     ```
     #: some_file.c:43 another_file.c:41